acityinohio/blockcy-slate/source/includes/_events.md

 A regular ping (i.e. every 20 seconds) allows the WebSocket to stay connected for a longer period of time.

-### A WebSockets Live Example

-Using the example above, we can demonstrate a client-side WebSocket event stream directly from your browser.
-In that example, we will subscribe to all pooled transactions (new, unconfirmed transactions) by opening a new WebSocket and sending the filter (**unconfirmed-tx**).
-Upon notification of new transactions, we format them and add them into the page.

-<button class="tryme" type="button" id="browser-websocket">Try me!</button>

 ## Using WebHooks

 WebHooks leverage similar objects and interactions but with two key differences: